camunda/camunda-docs-static/get-started/content/spring-boot/model.md

 ...
 ```

-Notice that we can easily inject Camunda engine service via `@Autowired` annotation.
+Note that we can easily inject the Camunda engine service via the `@Autowired` annotation.

 ## Rebuild and test

-If you rebuild and restart the application, you should see the task "Check the request" in Tasklist under "All tasks" filter :
+If you rebuild and restart the application, you should see the task "Check the request" in Tasklist under the "All tasks" filter:

 {{< img src="../img/tasklist.png" >}}